Ferrite-FEM/FerriteCon/2024/index.md

 ## Presentations

 In the spirit of last year we allocate 20+5 minutes per presentation.
 All presenters have to use their own laptop.
-The presentations will be streamed via a zoom meeting.
+The presentations will be streamed via a Zoom meeting.
 Online presentations are possible, but in-person talks will be prioritized if necessary.
 <!---
  and share their slides via Zoom.